cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 Research accelerated, partially thanks to the founding of the Annual Computer Poker Competition (ACPC) in 2006, which has led to people from around the world competing to build the best poker agents, which has in turn led to significant research in algorithm development, abstraction, and game solving techniques.
 In recent years, we have also seen multiple “man vs. machine” contests to test the latest poker agents against some of the best poker players in the world.

 After some major results from around 2015-2018, some researchers have moved on to even more complex imperfect information games like Hanabi.

+Note that it may make sense to read highlights from this section and come back to learn more about the history of certain algorithms when they are mentioned later in the tutorial.

 Some of the most important highlights from poker research have been: